Will-Wright/NBA-predicter/README.md

 </p>

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+### Contents

+The data pipeline is split into two classes which can be found in the `src` folder.

+ - `DataProcessor` handles acquisition, integration, and processing.
+ - `DataClassifier` handles modeling (selecting features, params, classifiers), classifying, evaluation, and plotting results.

+The [NBA Predictor Jupyter Notebook](https://github.com/Will-Wright/NBA-predicter/blob/master/NBA%20Predicter.ipynb) demonstates how to use the methods in this project.

+The `data_raw` and `data_processed` folders contain previously scraped data for NBA seasons 2000-2001 to partway through 2019-2020.
+To update data, just call `DataProcessor.update_and_process_all_data()`.

 ### Prerequisites

-This project requires the following packages:
+This project requires Python 3 and the following packages:

 ```
 sklearn